kdalanon/LLM-AutoHotkey-Assistant/README.md

 Your prompt will be processed by a meta-model and [routed to one of dozens of models](https://openrouter.ai/openrouter/auto), optimizing for the best possible output.
 To use it, just enter `openrouter/auto` in the `APIModel` field.

+#### copyAsMarkdown

+Setting `copyAsMarkdown: true` will enable the `Copy` button in the Response Window to copy content in Markdown format.
+If you prefer to copy the response as normal or HTML text, remove this setting.

 #### isAutoPaste

-Setting this to `isAutoPaste: true` will paste the response from the model directly in Markdown format.
-Remove it if you don't need Auto Paste functionality.
+Enabling `isAutoPaste: true` will automatically paste the model's response in Markdown format.
+Disable this feature if you do not require auto-paste functionality.

 > [!NOTE]
 > The app will automatically disable the Auto Paste functionality if more than one model is set, and will show the Response Window instead.